Zelenskiy warns of 'ugly' Russian attack as Ukraine prepares to celebrate Independence Day | Law-Order

 Ukrainian media reported explosions in nearby towns - including the resorts of Yevpatoriya, Olenivka and Zaozyornoye.
 CHILDREN AMONG THE INJURED

 Following the strike near the South Ukraine power station, Vitaliy Kim, governor of Mykolaiv region, said on Telegram that four children were among the wounded.
 Private homes and a five-storey apartment block were damaged in Voznesensk, 30 km (19 miles) from the plant, Ukraine's second largest.
-The general prosecutor's office in Mykolaiv region, updating an earlier toll, said 12 civilians had been wounded.
+The Ukrainian military's south district, updating an earlier toll, said 14 civilians had been wounded.

 State-run Energoatom, which manages all four Ukrainian nuclear energy generators, described the attack on Voznesensk as "another act of Russian nuclear terrorism."
 "It is possible that this missile was aimed specifically at the Pivdennoukrainsk Nuclear Power Plant, which the Russian military tried to seize back at the beginning of March," Energoatom said in a statement.